 Can you hold a date for us?

-Unfortunately, I cannot hold a date unless contact and reservation deposit is paid.
+Unfortunately, I cannot hold a date unless the contract and reservation deposit are paid.

 What happens if I have to change or cancel my date?